nredell/RARI/README.md

 [Ranked Adjusted Rand: integrating distance and partition information in a measure of clustering agreement](https://doi.org/10.1186/1471-2105-8-44).
 The ranked adjusted Rand index is an extension of the [adjusted Rand index](https://en.wikipedia.org/wiki/Rand_index) that measures the agreement between two independent clustering solutions while incorporating distances between instances/clusters from each solution.

-An index of 1 indicates perfect agreement between solutions while an index close to 0 indicates random labeling and distances.
+* **RARI = 1:** Perfect agreement between cluster solutions 'A' and 'B'.
+Identical cluster partitions and equally *ranked* relative distances between clusters in cluster solutions 'A' and 'B'.

+* **RARI = 0:** No agreement between cluster solutions 'A' and 'B'.
+Only occurs when, in cluster solution 'A', all instances are in the same cluster and, in cluster solution 'B', all instances are in their own cluster and all clusters are equidistant from each other.

-The benefit of RARI is in penalizing the adjusted Rand index when a given pair of instances is close together in cluster solution 'A' and far apart in cluster solution 'B'.
+Generally speaking, the benefit of RARI is in penalizing the adjusted Rand index when a given pair of instances is close together in cluster solution 'A' and far apart in cluster solution 'B'.

 ## Lightning Example